 angr uses the standard

 logging module for logging, with every package and submodule creating a new logger.

-The most simple way to get a debug output is the following:
+The simplest way to get debug output is the following:

 You may want to use